 Royce Cafe

 Royce and Neva Adamson opened the Royce Cafe in 1933.
-Located at Fourth and Broadway in Edmond, This Building was made from native red sandstone.
-Customers enjoyed 24-hour service with favorites like Hot Dr. Pepper in the winter and their famous Blue Cheese Dressing.
+Located at Fourth and Broadway in Edmond, the building was made from native red sandstone.
+Customers enjoyed 24-hour service with favorites like hot Dr. Pepper in the winter and their famous Blue Cheese Dressing.
 Legend has it that John Dillinger, the notorious gangster, stopped for a cup of coffee one evening at the Royce.
 The building still stands today, although the Royce is no longer in operation.